guillaume-rico/PrusaLinkPy/README.md

     # Printer instantiation
     # IP : 192.168.0.123
     # API KEY : 8ojHKHGNuAHA2bM
+    # The API key is the same as the printer password.
     prusaMini = PrusaLinkPy.PrusaLinkPy("192.168.0.123", "8ojHKHGNuAHA2bM")

     # Get bed temperature